KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### What You Should Expect from Me as Principal Investigator

-As the Principal Investigator (PI) of the HEART-GeN lab, my role is leading our group to get research accomplished.
-What that means is:
+As the principal investigator (PI) of the HEART-GeN lab, my role is to lead our group and advance its research.
+In practice:

 -   I write grants to fund our work
 -   I manage, supervise, and provide timely feedback on
     -   research activities
     -   manuscripts
     -   data management
--   I initiate and manage collaboration to further our research impact
+-   I initiate and manage collaborations to increase our research impact

 In addition to this role, I am also your mentor.
-I am committed to working with every team member so that they are working toward their personal goals.
-This will be tailored to each individual member.
-However, everyone will learn or refine critical thinking, management, and mentorship skills during their time in the HEART-GeN lab.
+I am committed to helping every team member work toward their personal goals.
+My mentorship will be tailored to each individual.
+At the same time, everyone will learn or refine critical-thinking, management, and mentorship skills during their time in the HEART-GeN lab.

 **Tips for Working with Me:**

--   If I\'m more than 5 minutes late to our scheduled meeting, please send a Slack message.
-I may have become distracted, but I haven\'t forgotten!
+-   If I'm more than 5 minutes late to our scheduled meeting, please send a Slack message.
+I may have become distracted, but I haven't forgotten!
 -   As a neurodivergent person, I may not make eye contact.
 Rest assured, I am still actively listening to you!
 -   There are times when I experience sensory overload.
-During these moments, I\'ll wear noise-canceling headphones and keep my office door shut.
+During these moments, I'll wear noise-canceling headphones and keep my office door shut.
 If you have an urgent matter or a question during this time, please reach out to me via Slack.